silviapfeiffer/external-videos/readme.txt

 4. screenshot-4.jpg : the setup page for the widget of recent videos
 5. screenshot-5.jpg : a gallery created by the [external-videos] shortcode; also note the recent videos widget on the right
 6. screenshot-6.jpg : a video page as automatically created by the plugin
+7. screenshot-7.jpg : inserting External Videos into any page or post via the Media Uploader

 == Changelog ==